 “Drive this car!”
 “Eat this food!
 “Support this cause!”
 “Watch this movie!”

-But if you want your communications to stand out, you need to reach your audience with the right message, in the right way, at the right time.
+You need to reach your audience with the right message, in the right way, at the right time if you want your communications to stand out.

-A campaign that reaches audiences across multiple channels is your best bet.
+So, a campaign that uses multiple channels to engage your audience strategically is your best bet.

-And don’t forget to apply the integrated approach in all your messaging!
-You can tell a holistic message throughout a campaign by using the same images on your donation page as your appeals, highlighting the story in your appeals on social media, and sending follow up emails.
+And don’t forget to apply the integrated approach to all your messaging.
+You can share a holistic message throughout a campaign by using the same images on your donation page as your appeals, highlighting the story in your appeals on social media, and sending follow up emails.

 You’re not being donor-centric.

-Your nonprofit is the vehicle donors use to make an impact on the causes that are important to them.
-They are only really interested in how their support furthers your mission.
-So, telling them that your annual fund is 20 percent behind last year isn’t going to inspire giving!
+Your nonprofit is the vehicle donors use to make an impact on a cause that is important to them.
+They are only really interested in how their support furthers your shared goals.
+So, telling them that your annual fund is 20 percent behind last year isn’t going to inspire giving.

 Your appeals and other messages need to be mission-focused and donor-centric.

-They should highlight how donors are making an impact with their support.
-You want donors to feel like they can be a hero by doing their part to further the cause.
-So, your communications should put the donor at the center of the story.
+They should highlight how donors are making an impact.
+You want your supporters to feel like heroes by doing their part to further the cause, so your communications should put the donor at the center of the story.

 Remember, it’s not about what the organization is doing.
 It’s about what the donor makes possible!